ryan-mcclue/musings/ble-embedded.md

 IMPORTANT: ALWAYS PROVIDE EXAMPLE!

+TODO: Hackaday for project inspiration

+Marketing refers to some MCU work as physical computing

+TODO: investigate both github and gists: https://github.com/BobBurns

 CFFI to create a python interface for C for something say like a console session?

 TODO: Perhaps for a machine just targeting embedded development, use WSL to easily use GUI debugger apps?